alpine-docker/git/README.md

 ### notes about new github action pipeline

-From 3rd Oct 2024, the automation build and deploy pipeline has been switched from Circle CI to Github Action.
+From 3rd Oct 2024, the automation build and deploy pipeline has been switched from Circle CI to Github Action (#68 and #70)

 ### notes about multi-arch images